Back to Blog

 🚿 Bathroom

 The bathroom is the most dangerous room in the house for falls.
-Wet surfaces, tight spaces, and the need to get up and down make it a high-risk area.

 • Install grab bars near the toilet and inside the shower or tub